-just to have a roof over my fucking head.
-Gone were the days of checking myself into a hospital at the end of a relationship because I was so fucked up I couldn’t take care of myself, I couldn’t hold down a job or keep a roof over my head.
+In the past that's what i had to do - live someone else's life - just to have a roof over my head.
+Meraki changed that.
+It positioned me to no longer have to check myself into a hospital at the end of a relationship because I had no support, I was too beaten up to figure out how to take care of myself, and I couldn’t hold down a job.
+I wouldn't have to stay in a shitty relationship far past it's expiration date ever again.
+I could finally start doing things from a place of want instead or a place of need or survival.
 I wouldn’t ever have to run away again.
 I could finally put down roots and build something for myself.
 I finally had things that I have never had in my entire life: safety and stability.
 Provided by me.
 And I have tried so hard throughout my life to have those things.
 I didn’t even have a chance to truly get my business off the ground.
-I was faced with one hardship after another, and on top of the emotional fallout of each hardship, it has cost me an ungodly amount of money.
+I was faced with one hardship after another, and on top of the emotional fallout of each hardship, the financial fallout has been equally as devastating.
 I took out loans and ran up credit card debt that I otherwise would never have had to do.
+The credit that I worked so hard to build - destroyed.

 When you lose everything that you worked for that finally made you feel like you had something to be proud of, like you could finally breathe, you stopped wanting to run away, you stopped thinking all the worst things a person can think about themselves; when that's taken from you, after you have been financially wiped out again and again and again through no fault of your own, and you are then silenced, ignored, harassed, abused, unheard, misjudged, neglected…it destroys you.